rayshift/translatefgo/README.md

 Google Play and the Google Play logo are trademarks of Google LLC.

 Fate/Grand Order is Copyright Aniplex Inc., DELiGHTWORKS, Aniplex of America and Sony Music Entertainment (Japan) Inc. All images and names owned and trademarked by Aniplex Inc., DELiGHTWORKS, Aniplex of America and Sony Music Entertainment (Japan) Inc. are property of their respective owners.

+## Old Changes
+17th August: Summer 5 "Servant Summer Camp!" is now translated with a machine translation.
+22nd July: Ooku is fully translated using a manual translation by PkFreeze.